OpenBubbles/docs/docs/Setup/machardware.md

 ## What if I do not have access to a Mac?

-If you don't have access to a Mac.
-Ask a friend to share their code with you.
+If you don't have access to a Mac, ask a friend to share their code with you.
 They can share it from the hardware info app on the Mac, or from settings inside OpenBubbles.
-One Mac can be used by up to 20 users (20 users, not 20 logins).
+One Mac can be used by up to 20 users (unlimited logins).

 ## Does the Mac need to stay online?&#x20;